rolwin100/rolwinreevan_gatsby_blog/content/2020-21-20-code-splitting-in-react/index.md

 ## Code splitting in React

-Suppose you are loading a library we use a `import` statement on the top of your file telling our code that some dependency is neededik.
+Suppose you are loading a library we use an `import` statement on the top of your file telling our code that some dependency is needed.
 The example below shows how an import works.

 ```javascript
 /**